 84. A petition referring to a motion or an order of the day may be presented when such motion or order of the day is called on.
 A petition presented in this manner must contain certification from the Clerk or Deputy Clerk that it is in order.
 (Amended 6 March 2008)

-To be addressed to the Assembly, legible, and free of sponsorship
+To be addressed to the Assembly and legible

 Every petition shall be addressed to the Assembly, shall refer to a matter within the power of the Assembly, shall request action by the Assembly, and shall be fairly written, typewritten, printed or reproduced by mechanical process, without interlineation or erasure.
 (Amended 6 March 2008)

 To be from residents/citizens of the Australian Capital Territory